sjproctor/learn-full-stack-rails/README.md

 # Rails Full-stack 3/27/2024

+### Purpose

+This application was crafted for an instructional demo of full-stack Rails.
+The goal was to explore RESTful routes and understand data flow in the MVC architecture.

+The notes below describe the step-by-step build process so the students could model the workflow.

-### App Configs
+### App Configurations and Setup

-- added RSpec
+- added RSpec gem
-- Model: Herb - name and watered
-- rails g model Herb name:string watered:string
+- generated model: `rails g model Herb name:string watered:string`
+- ran the migration
-- added Herbs in rails c
+- added a few herbs directly in the Rails console
-- rails g controller Herb
+- generated controller: `rails g controller Herb`

 ### RESTful Routes